 While she doesn't dislike the tattoo, her closeness to her family was more than enough incentive to spend the money -- about $2,000 total -- to get it removed.

 The real pain comes when the laser is moved across her skin.

 "I was very surprised," she said.

-Reasons for removing tattoos are numerous, but it often comes down to the patient wanting a job that prohibits visible markings or memorializing a spouse or paramour, only to break up and find a new mate.
+Reasons for removing tattoos are numerous, but it often comes down to the patient wanting a job that prohibits visible markings or wanting to get rid of markings that memorialize a former spouse or paramour.

 "The new wives want it off," Luken said.
 "They come in with (the husbands) and say, 'Get it off.' "